List on Bids44 →

 Essential Checks

-- Check IMEI (*#06#) and verify it matches the IMEI listed in Settings > About Phone, and ideally the original box.
-Mismatches often mean the motherboard was replaced, which is a red flag.
+1. Check IMEI (*#06#) and verify it matches the Settings > About phone > IMEI information.
+Mismatches mean the motherboard was likely replaced, which is a red flag.

-- Run Phone Check app (e.g., Phone Doctor Plus, TestM Hardware) for a full hardware diagnostic.
-These apps test most sensors, screen, and audio components.
+2. Run a Phone Check app (e.g., Phone Doctor Plus, Device Info HW) for a full hardware diagnostic.
+These apps can quickly test sensors, speakers, and connectivity.

-- Test all physical buttons—power, volume up/down.
-Ensure they are clicky and responsive, not mushy or stuck.
+3. Test all physical buttons—power, volume up/down.
+Ensure they are tactile, responsive, and not mushy or stuck.

-- Test both speakers, earpiece, and microphone by making a quick call or playing music.
+4. Test both speakers, earpiece, and microphone by making a quick call and playing some music.
 Listen for clarity and volume.

-- Check for screen burn-in: Open a pure white image at full brightness and look for any persistent shadows or ghosting from previous images (e.g., navigation bar, keyboard).
+8. Check for screen burn-in: Open a pure white image at full brightness and look for any faint shadows or ghosting from previous static elements.

-- Verify Wi-Fi, Bluetooth, GPS, and NFC all work.
-Try connecting to a Wi-Fi network, pairing a Bluetooth device, and opening Google Maps to check GPS accuracy.
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work by connecting to a Wi-Fi network, pairing a Bluetooth device, checking your location on Maps, and attempting an NFC payment (if possible).

-- Check if Google FRP (Factory Reset Protection) is removed—ask the seller to factory reset the device in front of you and then attempt to set it up as a new device.
-If it asks for a previous Google account, it’s still locked.
+10. Check if Google FRP (Factory Reset Protection) is removed—ask the seller to factory reset the device in front of you and then try setting it up as a new device without logging into their Google account.

-- Check for water damage—remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had significant water contact, which can lead to latent issues.
+12. Check for water damage—remove the SIM tray and shine a light inside the slot.
+Look for a small white sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

 Insider Checks

 THE SPEAKER MESH TEST.
-Examine the speaker grilles at the bottom (and earpiece) with a flashlight.
-If the mesh looks suspiciously clean and new, but the rest of the phone shows wear, it might have been replaced.
-This often happens after water damage or if the original grilles were heavily clogged.
-Original meshes accumulate micro-dust that’s almost impossible to fully clean out over years of use.
-A replaced grille could mean a hidden water-damaged speaker, costing ₹1,500-3,000.
+Look closely at the speaker grilles at the bottom and the earpiece grille with a flashlight.
+If the mesh looks suspiciously clean and brand-new, but the rest of the phone shows wear, it might have been replaced.
+This often happens after water damage where the mesh corrodes.
+Original meshes accumulate micro-dust that’s hard to fully clean.
+A replaced mesh suggests a history of issues, potentially costing ₹1,000-2,500 if the speaker itself needs replacing.

 THE HAPTIC FEEDBACK TEST.
-Go to Settings > Sound & vibration and try different vibration patterns or toggle haptics for touch.
-The vibration motor (haptic engine) should produce a sharp, clean “tap” feeling.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
-This is a ₹1,500-3,000 repair to get that premium feedback back.
+Go to Settings > Sound & Vibration > Haptics (or similar path in Realme UI) and toggle different vibration settings.
+The haptic feedback should feel sharp, precise, and consistent.
+If it feels dull, buzzy, rattly, or weak, the haptic motor might be failing or replaced with a cheap part.
+This is a ₹1,500-3,000 repair.

 Common Scams to Watch For (India 2026)

 IMEI Swap / Stolen Phone.
-Scammers might modify the phone’s IMEI to hide its stolen status.
-Always dial *#06# on the device, check the IMEI in Settings > About phone, and compare it to the IMEI on the original box (if available).
+Scammers might modify the IMEI number of a stolen phone to match a legitimate one.
+Always dial *#06# on the device, check the IMEI in Settings > About, and compare it with the IMEI on the original box.
 If any of these don’t match, walk away.
-You can also cross-reference the IMEI with online stolen phone databases, though these aren’t always comprehensive in India.
+You can also try checking the IMEI on a national stolen phone database if available, though this is less common for Android.

-Fake Battery Health Readings.
-Some sellers use modified software or apps to display a high battery health percentage (e.g., 90%+) to deceive buyers.
-The real test is actual usage.
-If the phone dies in 3-4 hours despite showing high health, the reading is likely fake.
-Use an app like AccuBattery to get a more reliable estimate, but ultimately, trust your instincts on real-world drain.
+Fake Battery Health Reading.
+Some sellers use modified software or apps to display a falsely high battery health percentage.
+The real test is actual usage—if a phone shows 90%+ battery health but dies in 3-4 hours of moderate use, the reading is fake.
+Use AccuBattery to monitor actual discharge rates over a short period if possible.

 Seller’s Guide — How to Maximize Your Realme GT 7 Pro Resale